paperless-ngx/paperless-ngx/docs/setup.md

     - `libatlas-base-dev`
     - `libxslt1-dev`

-    You will also need `build-essential`, `python3-setuptools` and `python3-wheel` for installing some of the python dependencies.
+    You will also need these for installing some of the python dependencies:

+    - `build-essential`
+    - `python3-setuptools`
+    - `python3-wheel`

+    Use this list for your preferred package management:

+    ```
+    build-essential python3-setuptools python3-wheel
+    ```

 2. Install `redis` >= 6.0 and configure it to start automatically.